 2.2.
 Logs Sent To Remote Servers

 Capability

-The device MUST support transmission of records of security related events to one or more remote collection devices.
-There MUST be configuration settings on the device that allow selection of destination servers.
+The device is capable of supporting transmission of records of security-related events to one or more remote collection devices.
+There should be configuration settings on the device that allow selection of destination servers.

 Discussion

 None.